-There there is neither South nor East nor West, but only North and Beyond; there is only North of it where lie the Worlds, and Beyond it where lies the Silence, and the Rim is a mass of rocks that were never used by the gods when They made the Worlds, and on it sat Trogool.
-Trogool is the Thing that is neither god nor beast, who neither howls nor breathes, only It turns over the leaves of a great book, black and white, black and white for ever until theend.
+There there is neither South nor East nor West, but only North and Beyond; there is only North of it where lie the worlds, and Beyond where lies the Silence; and the Rim is a mass of rocks that were never used by the gods when They made the Worlds, and on it sat Trogool.
+Trogool is the Thing that is neither god nor beast, who neither howls nor breaths, only IT turns over the leaves of a great book, black and white, black and white for ever until THE END.

-And all that is to be is written in the book is also all that was.
+And all that is to be is written in the book, as also all that was.

-When It turneth a black page it is night, and when It turneth a white page it is day.
+When IT turneth a black page it is night, and when IT turneth a white page it is day.

-Because it is written that there are gods-there are the gods.
+Because it is written that there are gods -- there are the gods.